Volvo Sharpnose

 The Volvo LV101-112, or the Sharpnose was a light truck produced by Swedish automaker Volvo between 1938 and 1950.

 History

 In 1938 Volvo presented its light LV101-series truck, affectionately known as the "Sharpnose".
 At the same time Volvo introduced the taxicab PV800.
-The two models series shared engine, radiator cover and bonnet.
-The smallest model LV101 was mechanically almost identical to the taxicab, while the larger LV102 was a “genuine” truck.
+The two models series shared many parts, including the engine, radiator cover and bonnet.
+The smallest model LV101 was mechanically almost identical to the taxicab, while the larger LV102 was a "genuine" truck.

 In 1940 the program was supplemented with the heavier LV110/111/112, built on three different wheelbases.

 After the Second World War Volvo updated the truck series with the stronger ED engine, renaming it L201/202.